nagasudhirpulla/taming_python/blog/skills/dataframe_merge_by_column.md

 Please go through [Pandas DataFrame Basics](https://nagasudhir.blogspot.com/2020/05/pandas-dataframe-basics.html) to learn the basics of pandas DataFrame.

 In this post, we will learn how to join two DataFrames using `merge` function

+In order to merge a DataFrame with another the following can be us
 <hr/>